blackluv/Microsoft-Rewards-Bot/README.md

 - Customizable randomized search speeds
 - Customizable search queries via newsapi's API
 - Customizable log file path
 	- Logs errors and info by default, can log executed commands and search terms via changing log.level to logging.DEBUG
+- Only tested and confirmed working for U.S. (more to come!)